ultralightweight/qtils/README.rst

 Dedication
 -------------
 This library is dedicated to Pál Hubai a.k.a.
-Surfy my programming Master, who thought me and guided me how to code when I was a child.
+Surfy my programming Master, who thought me how to code when I was a child.

 Documentation